 CPP Disability Benefits for Heart Disease

 The Canadian government mandates that employers are required to deduct Canada Pension Plan (CPP) contributions from the salary of their employees.
-The CPP is a retirement pension, but unknown to many employees, there are also other benefits payable under the plan including survivor benefits, post-retirement benefits, and disability benefits.
+The CPP is a retirement pension, but unknown to many employees, other benefits are also payable under the plan, including survivor, post-retirement, and disability benefits.
 The last type begins when an individual becomes disabled before the retirement age of 60 or 65 years old.
 Anyone who has “a severe and prolonged disability” and is considered a recent contributor to the CPP can qualify for benefits.
-The CPP administration defines “recent contributor” as someone who has contributed to the CPP in:
+The CPP administration defines a “recent contributor” as someone who has contributed to the CPP in:

 There are two types of disability benefits under the CPP.
-One is paid to the disabled worker while the other is paid to that worker’s children.
+One is paid to the disabled worker.
+While the other goes to their children.
 Those who are approved for CPP disability benefits would receive a taxable monthly payment.